- Computerworld carried SAP’s message on Run Simple.

 Scott works for ASUG, which is a proxy for SAP.
 Scott will not be holding SAP’s feet to the fire on any claim.

 “SAP needs to make software easier to buy and consume, with modernized deployment options, and it also needs to transform the services market so that software is faster to configure, without as much need for specialist consultants, agreed John Appleby, global head of SAP Hana at Bluefin Solutions.”

-This has been proposed for decades, but nothing SAP has introduced, from ASAP to RDS has changed the complexity, implementation duration or cost of SAP implementations.
-For multiple articles on previous items that were presented to accomplish these objectives see the Brightwork research list A Study Into the Accuracy of SAP.
+This has been proposed for decades, but nothing SAP has introduced, from ASAP to RDS, has changed the complexity, implementation duration, or cost of SAP implementations.
+For multiple articles on previous items presented to accomplish these objectives, see the Brightwork research list A Study Into the Accuracy of SAP.